talonstrikesoftware/Working_with_React_and_Go/notes/section7-notes.md

 - Modify the code to prepopulate the form with an existing movie

 65: Sending data to the REST back end
+- start working on posting info back to back end
+- at this point the endpoint is created and the form submits, but nothing is done with it yet

 66: Client side form validation
 67: Receiving data on the REST back end
 68: Providing feedback with a reusable alert